hwi/HWIOAuthBundle/Resources/doc/resource_owners/jira.md

 Next configure a resource owner of type `jira` with appropriate `client_id`, `client_secret` and `base_url`.

-The Client Secret should either be the formatted private key  PEM string or a path to the PEM file.
+The Client Secret should either be a path to the private key pem file.

 ```yaml
 # app/config/config.yml